-The Corporation faced the stiff competition in the A2P messaging service segment in both the North Asia and South East Asia regions and revenue fluctuated from quarter to quarter.
-The outbreak of the COVID-19 pandemic that took place in the quarter ended March 31, 2020 and the pandemic situation had improved since the quarter ended September 30, 2021 and governments had relaxed circulation of people and business activity had picked up.
-However, during the quarters ended September 30, 2021 to December 31, 2022, revenue still fluctuated from quarter to quarter.
+The Corporation faced stiff competition in the A2P messaging service segment in both the North Asia and South East Asia regions and revenue fluctuated from quarter to quarter.
 During the quarter ended March 31, 2023, the Corporation lost some messaging traffic in both North Asia and Southeast Asia regions.
-During the quarter ended June 30, 2023, the Corporation continued to lose messaging traffic in both North Asia regions and Southeast Asia regions but gained significant messaging traffic in the South Asia region.
+During the quarter ended June 30, 2023, the Corporation continued to lose messaging traffic in both the North Asia and the Southeast Asia regions but gained significant messaging traffic in the South Asia region.
 The South Asia region was not a major contributor to the Corporation's revenue prior to the quarter ended June 30, 2023.
 During the quarters ended September 30, 2023 and December 31, 2023, the Corporation continued to lose messaging traffic in all regions due to stiff competition.
+During the quarter ended March 31, 2024, the Corporation managed to increase messaging traffic in all regions except the Southeast Asia region.
+The continued loss in messaging traffic in the Southeast Asia region caused drastic decline in sales prices for the region.
+This led to overall decline in revenue earned for the quarter.
+During the quarter ended June 30, 2024, there was a surge in messaging traffic in the North Asia and the South Asia regions that increased the revenue.
+During the quarter ended September 30, 2024, the Corporation lost messaging traffic in all regions due to stiff competition, except the South Asia region.

 Management has set a goal to steer the A2P messaging business to more growth in the coming quarters.
-The Corporation intends to continue its focus on increasing the revenue from existing markets in the North Asia and Southeast Asia regions.
+The Corporation intends to continue its focus on increasing the revenue from existing markets in the North Asia and the Southeast Asia regions.

-The revenue from the software products and services segment remained stable as the Corporation increased the man-hour charge out rates and chargeable hours.
+The revenue from the software products and services segment remained stable as the Corporation increased the man-hour charge out rates and chargeable hours from the quarters ended March 31, 2023 to December 31, 2023.
+However, the chargeable hours had decreased from the quarters ended March 31, 2024 to September 30, 2024 as there was a reduced demand of outsourced headcount staff on the projects of Activate and Actxa.